-Many therapists running their own business or private practice opt to become a Limited Liability Company, LLC.
+Many health and wellness practitioners running their own business opt to become a Limited Liability Company, LLC.
 An LLC is a specific type of legal entity that grants you limited liability and makes you, as an owner, not personally liable for the debts or liabilities of your practice.

 A Professional Limited Liability Company, PLLC, is a specific type of LLC for professionals licensed by a state board, such as therapists.
 It provides liability protection similar to that of an LLC but with additional regulations and requirements.
-Sometimes, it is required for occupations in which a person is licensed by the state for the services they provide.
+Sometimes, it is required for occupations in which a person is licensed by the state to provide the services they offer.

 Differences between LLC and PPLC